 No matter what technique you have used, one mandatory aspect of optimizing performance from a responsive website is testing.
 One way to test it is by using tools such as Screenfly but it is always better to have a test carried out on as many devices as possible.
 Keep the usability of the website in your mind while testing it on various devices.
 It should not only look good but also be easily navigable and have a strong call to action.
 Scrutinize the text also to appear natural and not look squashed.
 One good way to address the issue of text is to use FitText which is a plugin that updates font sizes on its own.
 It also ignores CSS font size and hence does not use it for paragraphs; instead, use it only for headlines.

-By implementing these five things while trying to optimize performance of a responsive website, you can see results very clearly and very soon.
-These changes and ideas will however be of little or no use if you host it on a server with poor service.
+By implementing these five things while trying to optimise the performance of a responsive website, you can see results very clearly and very soon.
+These changes and ideas will, however, be of little or no use if you host it on a server with poor service.
 Sites like Whois give you an idea of services of various hosting services.
 It is a good idea to use a CDN or Content Delivery Network to duplicate your content on a number of servers so that your web visitors get access to your content from the server nearest to them.
 This tactic greatly improves user experience and performance of the site and works best for e-commerce stores.